A calm, caring nature, and the ability to communicate well and put others at ease, are essential attributes for a midwife

 CPD participatory learning must involve interaction with at least one other professional and can include attending conferences, workshops or relevant training courses and events.
 Find out more at NMC Revalidation.

 There are opportunities to extend your role by taking specialist courses in areas such as enhanced midwifery practice, family planning, teaching in clinical practice, and research.
 Information on relevant events, courses and resources is available from The Royal College of Midwives.
 There are also opportunities for further study at degree, Masters and PhD level.
-Search for postgraduate courses in midwifery.

-- antenatal screening;
+- antenatal screening

-- home birthing;
+- home birthing

-- labour ward supervision.
+- labour ward supervision